-Beginning in September 2020 we are celebrating the Holy Eucharist one Sunday a month, conditions permitting, on the playground lawn next to the church.
-The 9:30 service will be livestreamed on Zoom and Facebook so those at home can participate actively.
-Later that day, Communion will be available for those not attending the in-person services.
+During fall 2020 we celebrated the Holy Eucharist one Sunday a month on the playground lawn next to the church, with the service livestreamed on Zoom so those at home could participate actively.
+Later that day, Communion was available for those not attending the in-person services.

 About Episcopal Worship